DIY Corner Desk

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

 - 4’x8′ poplar plywood.
 Poplar wood is supposed to stain better than the other woods that were available.
-I had them cut the sheet of wood into two 4-foot squares.
+I had them cut the plywood sheets into two, 4-foot squares.

 - Three corner braces.